bluewitch/dwulf-manifesto/Code_Languages.md

 Axios()
 A step more evolved is Axios, while not baked into the language, requires the require import to import the Axios library.
 Streamlines data fetching, to the nth degree.

+## NPM (Node Package Managers)
+Packages:

+Express,
+Helper function for Node.js

+COR,
+Cross-Object Relay, to over-ride browser restriction safeguards.

+Body Parser,
+Parses the JSON "body" of data, into a string of characters to be read and interpreted correctly.

+Nodemon,
+Node Monitor, to check and refresh server as new code is input.

+Morgan,
+A logging package, that logs your output to the terminal.

+Mongoose,
+A database package for MongoDB, that provides DB drivers and a Object to interface with the Mongo NoSQL database.

+bcrypt
+This package takes password inputs, salts those password inputs (by adding additional, random data), then hashes the password and salted string, to create a cryptographic string that cannot be read if your db or back-end is ever compromised.

+JWT
+JavaScript Web Token

+## Express
+Express is a helper library framework compliment to Node.js.

+Enabling servers to run, and provide routes to web pages served up on the node web server.

+JavaScript centric, and JavaScript7 user friendly, Express makes real-time development a breeze.

+Project ATM
+Node.js (Express)
+Restful API
+MongoDB

+/app.js

+npm init

+npm install express
+npm install nodemon (in dev)

+npm install mongoose
+npm install dotenv

+npm install body-parser
+npm install cors

+DB from mlab.com

 ## Python
 function (parameters)